 Enrollment Services will assist transfers and undeclared majors with the enrollment process.
 All new students will be notified of enrollment procedures in their admission letter.

 Students who have attended NSU but did not enroll in the immediate past semester (summer sessions are not included) must be readmitted.
 Students who have enrolled in another college since attending NSU must submit official transcripts of all work attempted before readmission can be granted.
-For details, contact the Office of Admissions and Recruitment.
+For details, contact the Office of Admissions and Recruitment in the CASE Building.

 Graduate students should submit an application and credentials one month prior to enrollment.
 Students not enrolled the previous spring or fall semester must be readmitted.
 For details, contact the Graduate College in the Administration Building.